 Another neutral that works well for many women is navy blue.
-Blue tends to brighten the whites of the eyes.
+Blue tends to brighten the eyes.
 My current favorite is Fenty Beauty's "Bachelor Pad."
 It's dramatic without being flashy, ideal for a date night or night out.

-Lining the top lid only is usually a better look for most women over 40.
+Lining the top lid only is usually a better look for most women over forty.
 Too much emphasis on the lower lid can draw attention to lines or wrinkles.

 I've searched high and low for the best volumizing, easy to use mascara to restore my thinning lashes to their former beauty.
 Volumizing mascara that does not smudge is one of my personal makeup essentials, along with lipstick and a great foundation.

-With just one coat, this product really delivered!
+With just one coat, this product really delivers!
 My lashes almost look fake, in a good way.
-This is due to Thrive's "Flake free technology," which combines rejuvenating Korean pasque flower extract and ultra-flexible film-forming polymers to dramatically lengthen + fortify every lash from root to tip.
+This is due to Thrive's "Flake free technology," which combines rejuvenating Korean pasque flower extract and ultra-flexible film-forming polymers to dramatically lengthen and fortify every lash from root to tip.